mrzepinski/es6-guide/manuscript/intro.md

 **CHECK SUMMARY TO SEE TABLE OF CONTENT**

 I want to share with you some thoughts, snippets of code and tell you a little about the upcoming **ES6**.
-It’s my own road to know it before it will be a standard.
+It's my own road to know it before it will be a standard.

 You might have noticed about ES6 a lot lately.
 This is because the standard is targeting ratification in June 2015.